PierrickKoch/wiibee/README.md

 Studdy the Wii Fit Balance Board battery and sync button connector electric wiring, see if can get rid of the relay and short-circuit the red sync button directly with the Raspberry Pi GPIO.
+See if the GPIO's 3.3V are enough.

 * https://www.ifixit.com/Guide/Disassembling+Wii+Balance+Board/6474#s27965
 * https://www.ifixit.com/Guide/Wii+Balance+Board+Frame+Replacement/30899